 Many lawyers think LAP is about not-drinking.
 Sometimes it is.
 Mostly, however, it is about transformation of consciousness.
 It is about learning how to stay relatively sane and reasonably happy in a pretty insane world and tough profession.
 It is about learning to accept life as it comes, without wearing ourselves and others out trying to make it be what we want.
 It is also about learning to accept ourselves and our human reactions for what they are, without denying them or over emphasizing them.
 It is about actively participating in our own growth and the evolution of our own consciousness.

 Life – messy, chaotic, unruly life – is going to happen.
 There is nothing we can do about it.
 What we can do is practice mindful, honest awareness of our reactions and behaviors.
 We can become skillful at making choices that do not harm ourselves or others.
 We can learn to pause when agitated or doubtful.
 We can ask for someone’s opinion or even their help.
 We can stay open minded to the possibility that our way may not be the best way.
 We can become willing to try something different.
 We can learn to take responsibility for our lives and learn from what our past choices have wrought.
 In many ways, we are the authors of our own lives, not in terms of what happens to us, but in terms of what we do with what happens to us and what we learn from what happens to us.

-By Robynn MoraitesTags: balance, burnout, mental health, Recovery, stress Posted by
+By Robynn MoraitesTags: balance, burnout, fight or flight, mental health, Recovery, resilience, stress Posted by